rishabh96b/eck-airgapped/README.md

 3. Go inside the `eck-resouces` dir and run `./eck.sh`

 > NOTE: The elasticsearch deployment assumes the availaibility of `awsebscsiprovisioner` storage class and the claims of appx 100Gi for both index and data nodes individually.
+Please review the templates in the `eck-resources/templates/` directory and modify the configuration as per the requirement.

 ### Commands